Careers in Geoscience

 Self-Exploration

 Career exploration starts with discovery of your personal interests, skills, and values.
-The UC Davis Internship and Career Center (ICC) is a great place to start your career exploration journey.
+The UC Davis Career Center is a great place to start your career exploration journey.
 Be sure to connect with your support system - family, friends, and UC Davis resources - to explore:

 • What you're interested in